CommunicationUpdated April 2, 202614 min read

 Building Connection Through Text

 Share relevant moments from your day.
 Saw something that reminded you of their hobby?
 Tried that restaurant they recommended?
 Found the article they mentioned?
-Sharing these small connections builds a sense of thinking about each other without the pressure of maintaining constant conversation.
-These "thinking of you" texts are some of the most effective at building connection.
+Sharing these small callbacks builds a sense of thinking about each other without the pressure of maintaining constant conversation.
+These "thinking of you" texts are some of the most effective for building connection.

 Ask thoughtful questions sparingly.
 One good question per day is better than a barrage of interrogation.
-"How did that presentation go?" if they mentioned work stress, or "Did you end up trying that new coffee place?" shows you remember and care about their life without being overbearing.
+"How did that presentation go?" if they mentioned work stress, or "Did you end up trying that new coffee place?" shows you remember and care without being overbearing.

 Use voice messages occasionally.
 A brief voice message adds warmth and personality that text cannot convey.
-Hearing someone's laugh, tone, and natural speech patterns builds intimacy between dates in ways that typed words cannot achieve.
-Keep them under a minute -- voice messages are supplements to texting, not replacements for phone calls.
+Hearing someone's laugh, tone, and natural speech patterns builds intimacy between dates in ways typed words cannot.
+Keep them under a minute — voice messages are supplements to texting, not replacements for phone calls.

 Common Texting Mistakes